 The various school, childcare, and summer meals programs are funded by the U.S. Department of Agriculture through the Pennsylvania Department of Education.
 The State Food Purchase Program is funded by the Commonwealth of Pennsylvania.
 Programs listed as part of the Child Nutrition Cluster in this report are governed by the United States Department of Agriculture regulations including 7 CFR 210, 220, 215, and 226 and FNS Instruction 796-2, in addition to guidance from the Pennsylvania Department of Education.
 Surpluses within these programs that are not required to be returned or spent are to be retained for that particular program exclusively.
-These funds are to be used to improve operations or be set aside against possible future losses within that program.
-These net assets are recorded as unrestricted; however, the government regulations for these programs place restrictions for their use.
+These funds are to be used to improve operations or be set aside against possible future losses within the specific program.
+These cash balances and net assets are recorded as unrestricted; however, the government regulations for these programs place restrictions on their use.